mzsellem-GA/concentration-memory-game/README.md

 2. To start the game, pick a card

-3. As you play, let yourself be soothed by the ambient sounds of chirping birds
+3. As you play, you can choose to let yourself be soothed by the ambient sounds of chirping birds

 ----